RobustRoundRobin/RRR/RRR-spec.md

 The paper specifies that a Verifiable Randome Function and associated Proof be used.
 In the initial implementation the block minter generates the seed from a source suitable for cryptographic operations.
-The seed proof is set to 0.
-This is sufficient for closed private networks.
-But is not viable for open or semi open networks.
+The seed proof is currently set to 0.

-1. ?
-Can VerifyBranch work at all without a seed proof
+This is insecure for BFT networks but okay for CFT ones.

 ### Enrolment